AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-2.md

 * The constructor should optionally take in an Array and create a Set based on the array elements.
 Otherwise the Set should start off empty.
-* The class should provide a `has($val)` instance method that returns boolean
-* True if the Set contains the value $val. a value to the Set.
+* The class should provide a `has($val)` instance method that returns boolean True if the Set contains the value $val, false otherwise. a value to the Set.
 * The class should provide a `count()` instance method that returns the number of elements in the Set.